 Upheld by a Circuit Court in an appeal of the results of an administrative hearing conducted in accordance with KRS Chapter 13B.1

-The program and user instructions are on the Kentucky Online Gateway (KOG): https://kog.chfs.ky.gov/home/.
+The form for requesting a CA/N check is available on the Cabinet for Health and Family Services website.

 After reviewing the background checks, the Executive Director shall either qualify the individual for final employment status or terminate the employment process.
 Reasons for terminating the employee on the basis of the background checks include, but are not limited to, past or present criminal behavior threatening to the welfare of children, other employees, school district employees, or the community.
 The Executive Director may also terminate the employment process as a result of the background checks if any reveal behavior or patterns of behavior inappropriate for an individual responsible for the welfare of children.
 In addition, the Executive Director may terminate the employment process if the background checks indicate criminal activity including but not limited to, fraud, embezzlement, or other misbehavior involving the handling of funds.